-Under conditions of range expansion, however, dispersal evolution is known to be driven by the spatial sorting (Shine et al., 2011) of genetically encoded phenotypic variation at the range expansion front.
-Since in the reaction norm approach, selection optimises the threshold of the Poethke and Hovestadt (2002) function for individual reaction norms).
-Moreover, when there are no patch extinctions, variation is not also maintained at low population densities.
-However, in the GRN model ample variation compared to the RN model (SI since these population densities do not occur during the equilibrium metapopulation phase, allowing for the accumulation of genetic variation (Fig. S9-S10) is maintained at those conditions that do not occur in equilibrium metapopulation conditions.
-This variation is then sorted spatially sorted 454 (Shine et al., 2011), leading to the evolution of greater dispersal rates at the range expansion front in the GRN model relative to the RN model (SI Fig. S11-S12).
+These patterns of faster range expansion speeds in the GRN model and the conditions of low dispersal mortality and extinction probability that produce them can be understood on the basis of the evolutionary history of the metapopulation before range expansions begin.
+As seen in the previous section, the GRN model maintains greater phenotypic variation (SI Fig. S2 and S6) under conditions of low dispersal mortality (see SI Fig. S8-S9 for individual reaction norms).
+Moreover, when there are no patch extinctions, variation is also maintained at low population densities since these population densities do not occur during the equilibrium metapopulation phase, allowing for the accumulation of genetic variation (Fig. S8-S9).
+This variation is then spatially sorted (Shine et al., 2011), leading to the evolution of greater dispersal rates at the range expansion front in the GRN model relative to the RN model (SI Fig. S10-S11).
+This is evident in the trajectories of evolved dispersal as a function of time in the range front (SI Fig. S12) in which the GRN model leads to the evolution of greater dispersal rates early on in the range expansion indicating that standing genetic variation is being sorted.
 Travis et al. (2009) have previously shown that accelerating invasions can be found in models assuming sigmoid density-dependent dispersal reaction norms.
 They argue that this allows them to have a relatively flexible function, where not just a threshold, as in Poethke and Hovestadt (2002), but also other properties of the reaction norm can evolve.
-We reconcile the two approaches because, at the equilibrium metapopulation level without assuming a particular shape of the plastic response, on an average average, the shape that emerges is the one predicted by Poethke and Hovestadt (2002) but the GRN approach has greater evolutionary flexibility as in Travis et al. (2009).
+We reconcile the two approaches because, at the equilibrium metapopulation level without assuming a particular shape of the plastic response, on average, the shape that emerges is the one predicted by Poethke and Hovestadt (2002) but the GRN approach has greater evolutionary flexibility as in Travis et al. (2009).